bbbuka/hw-rails-intro/docs/part_0_A.md

 </details>

 At this point you should be able to run the app locally (`rails server`) and navigating to `http://localhost:3000/movies` in your browser.
-If you are using c9, use `rails s -p $PORT -b $IP` and navigate to the link generated within c9.

 Next: [Part 0 (B): Preparation: deploy to Heroku](part_0_B.md)